Zen-trepreneur/Timesheet/README.md

 ### 4. Coding and Programming
    - **Implementation**:
-      - Backend development in Django for user registration, time entry, and data storage.
+      - Backend development in Django for user registration, time tracking, and data storage.
       - Front-end views for intuitive user interaction.
    - **Monitoring and Control**:
       - Regular code reviews for alignment with project goals and quality standards.

 ### 5. Testing
    - Quality assurance tests on user flows and functionalities.
-   - Validate time entry accuracy, user authentication, and data export for reliability.
+   - Validate time tracking accuracy, user authentication, and data export for reliability.

 ### 6. Deployment
    - Deploy the application to production.